lazypuff/DMF_in_DRP/README.md

 This is the GitHub web for the paper "Drug Molecular Representations for Drug Response Predictions: A Comprehensive Investigation via Machine Learning Methods".

-## To-Do Lists
-PaccMann: preprocessing code and how to get the data;

 ## Code Platform
 SRMF: MatLab R2023a, 64-bit;